 The catalog year used to determine graduation requirements is the one in effect at the time of the student's initial program placement into the plan, or any catalog thereafter, as long as the student has maintained an active status with the college.
 In the event that there has been a break in a student's enrollment at the college resulting in discontinuation, the catalog in effect at the time of the student's re-admission into the plan, or any catalog thereafter, is the catalog that shall be in effect for the student.
-Following a three-year period of non-enrollment resulting in discontinuation, the student may only be re-admitted to those plans that are currently active.
+Following a three-year period of non-enrollment resulting in discontinuation, the student are currently active.
 A student may not be re-admitted to a plan which has been inactivated.